 The band struck out on their own as The Trappers and replaced Tony Blackburn with another Tony, Tony Barrett from Westbourne.
 The new group rapidly gained a loyal following from their heavy schedule of dates at Le Disque A Go!
 Go!, the Cellar Club in Poole, the Ship Inn at Wool, the Bure Club and Bransgore Village Hall which also doubled as their rehearsal room.
-Over time, the group became disenchanted with Barrett’s less than impressive vocal skills and his liking for a tipple and slimmed down to a quartet.
-Al took full advantage of his new position in the band by airing his tonsils and slotting more of his ever expanding repertoire of original songs into the set.
+Over time, the group became disenchanted with Barrett’s less than impressive singing skills and his liking for a tipple and slimmed down to a quartet.
+Al took full advantage of his new position in the band by taking over the vocals and slotting more of his ever-expanding repertoire of original songs into the set.
 In September 1963 the group tried their luck in a ‘Best Band in Dorset’ competition held at the drill hall in Weymouth, but they came in a disappointing second to Joe E. Martin and the Crescendoes.
 It wasn’t until much later that they discovered the event was rigged in favour of the Weymouth based group and that they didn’t stand a cat in hell’s chance of lifting the trophy.

-The aforementioned Crescendoes, were formed in Weymouth by vocalist Joe Hodgkins a.k.a.
+The aforementioned Crescendoes were formed in Weymouth by vocalist Joe Hodgkins a.k.a.
 Joe E. Martin and the Luboff brothers, Dave and Tony, in 1963.
 By 1965 they were touring the clubs and bierkellers of Germany with a different line-up of Joe Hodgkins and Dave Gumbrell a.k.a.
 Harry Gee on second guitar, the only Weymouth members left and a Bournemouth contingent of Terry Squires on guitar, drummer Kenn Westwood and Pete Ballam a.k.a.
 Jack C. Peters on bass.
 The quintet released a lone self-titled album and four singles on the Metronome label, one of which, “Little Egypt”, was a hit in Germany.
 In 1966 the band broke up and left the fleshpots of Frankfurt and Hamburg behind and returned to England.
-However, Joe Hodgkins and Kenn Westwood had a rethink and decided to keep the group going, by Westwood forsaking the drums to become second vocalist and recruiting guitarist Keith Collins, bassist Roger Deacon-Smith and drummer Dave Edwards from the South Coast 5ive plus John Goldsworthy-Higgs on rhythm guitar.
-The South Coast 5ive had risen from the ashes of the original Trappers after Keith Collins had replaced Al Stewart in the winter of 1963.
-By then the group comprised of original Trappers Barry Barnes on drums, later to be replaced by Dave ‘Eddie’ Edwards and Geoff Westwood on guitar, Mike Domay on twelve string guitar plus Roger Deacon-Smith on bass.
-In 1967 The Cresecendoes morphed into The Fadeyevsky Family, named after a region in eastern Russia and became known for playing Frankie Valli and the Four Seasons, Beach Boys and Four Freshmen covers due to the six excellent vocalists in their ranks.
+However, Joe Hodgkins and Kenn Westwood had a rethink as they were still receiving offers of work from club in Germany and kept the group going, by Westwood forsaking the drums to become second vocalist and recruiting guitarist Keith Collins, bassist Roger Deacon-Smith and drummer Dave ‘Eddie’ Edwards from the South Coast 5ive plus John Goldsworthy-Higgs on rhythm guitar.
+The South Coast 5ive were originally formed by Kenn Westwood’s guitar playing brother Geoff, who recruited Keith Collins from The Trappers after he had replaced Al Stewart in the winter of 1963, plus The Trappers drummer Barry Barnes, later to be replaced by Dave ‘Eddie’ Edwards.
+Mike Domay on twelve string guitar and bassist Roger Deacon-Smith completed the line-up.
+In 1967 The Cresecendoes morphed into The Fadeyevsky Family, named after a region in eastern Russia, and became known for playing Frankie Valli and the Four Seasons, Beach Boys and Four Freshmen covers due to the six excellent vocalists in their ranks.
 The band broke up a year later.

 The Crescendoes Discography